 Charitable vs. Social Welfare Purposes

-These organizations raise public awareness about their causes, and may even teach and train the public about them.
+These nonprofit organizations raise public awareness about their causes, and may even teach and train the public about them.
 They can push forward and endorse legal measures such as propositions so long as they’re relevant to the nonprofit’s purpose.

 Similar to 501(c)(3)s, 501(c)(4)s are considered social welfare organizations.
 They are tax-exempt from federal income taxes and aim to push their mission to the forefront of the public’s consciousness.
 501(c)(4)s are allowed to become far more politically involved and partisan than 501(c)(3) organizations.

-501(c)(4)s are unlimited in their abilities to lobby for and against legislation, as well as support and oppose ballot measures.
-In 2010, the Supreme Court ruled for the 2010 Citizens United decision, allowing corporations and labor unions to register as 501(c)(4)s, and therefore allow unlimited spending on politics with undisclosed donors through political action committees, or PACs.
+501(c)(4)s are unlimited in their abilities to lobby for and against the legislation, as well as support and oppose ballot measures.
+In 2010, the Supreme Court ruled for the 2010 Citizens United decision, allowing corporations and labor unions to register as 501(c)(4)s, and therefore allow unlimited spending on politics with undisclosed donors through political action committees or PACs.

-Both 501(c)(3) organizations and those with 501(c)(4) status are able to advocate publicly for their causes, but because 501(c)(4)s are allowed to lobby and advocate in ways that 501(c)(3)s can’t, 501(c)(4)s have more flexibility in advancing their issues.
+Both 501(c)(3) organizations and those with 501(c)(4) status can advocate publicly for their causes, but because 501(c)(4)s are allowed to lobby and advocate in ways that 501(c)(3)s can’t, 501(c)(4)s have more flexibility in advancing their issues.
 They can pay for costs necessary to a political organization, compare their own mission with a candidate’s, ask candidates to sign pledges on any issue, and back candidates that reinforce their mission.

 Political Campaign Intervention

-As a 501(c)(3), the nonprofit can host a debate between all candidates to bring their views on race and equality to light, but they cannot endorse their candidate of choice.
+As a 501(c)(3), the nonprofit organization can host a debate between all candidates to bring their views on race and equality to light, but they cannot endorse their candidate of choice.
 As a 501(c)(4), they would have the ability to endorse a candidate whose views align with their mission, support his or her campaign, and focus on getting out the vote efforts.
 However, donations to their cause – should it have 501(c)(4) status – would not be tax-deductible.